About using DirectQuery in Power BI

 Reports – opening, interacting with, editing

-When a report is opened, then all the visuals on the currently visible page will refresh.
-Each visual will generally require at least one query to the underlying data source.
-Some visuals might require more than one query (for example, if it showed aggregate values from two different fact tables, or contained a more complex measure, or contained totals of a non-additive measure like Count Distinct).
-Moving to a new page will result in those visuals being refreshed, resulting in a new set of queries to the underlying source.
+When a report is opened, all the visuals on the currently visible page refresh.
+Each visual generally requires at least one query to the underlying data source.
+Some visuals might require more than one query.
+For example, a visual might show aggregate values from two different fact tables, or contain a more complex measure, or contain totals of a non-additive measure like Count Distinct.
+Moving to a new page refreshes those visuals.
+Refreshing sends a new set of queries to the underlying source.

-The error that would be returned would be “The resultset of a query to external data source has exceeded the maximum allowed size of '1000000' rows."
+The error that would be returned would be: "The resultset of a query to external data source has exceeded the maximum allowed size of '1000000' rows."

 DirectQuery in the Power BI service

 All sources are supported from Power BI Desktop.
 Some sources are also available directly from within the Power BI service.
-For example, it is possible for a business user to use Power BI to connect to their data in Salesforce, and immediately get a dashboard, without use of Power BI Desktop.
+For example, it's possible for a business user to use Power BI to connect to their data in Salesforce, and immediately get a dashboard, without use of Power BI Desktop.